 However, if there are ever any issues with the app:

 - You might not be able to access your information on the app or

 - Worst case scenario – you might lose your information

 There are a lot of pros and cons to each option.
 The key is to keep it easy (according to your comfort level) to start with.
 You can add complexity once you become familiar with the budgeting process.

 I will go over how you can create and structure a budget below.

 If you’re looking for a quick template:

-If you prefer to DIY your budget, here’s the basic budget structure you can use.
+If you prefer to DIY your budget, here’s the basic budget structure for beginners you can use.

 2) Create your budget outline

 Now that you have your format decided, here’s the basic outline of a budget.